 A cavalier approach and lack of any suitable precautions could lead to a risk of injury to them or you.
 And as the homeowner, you could be liable for anyone who injures them themselves while working on your home.
 You might also question what else they don’t know when it comes to best building practices.

-Cowboy builders are, thankfully a rare breed, and if you follow our guidelines, it should be easy to avoid them and find a reputable tradesperson who can create the house of your dreams.
+Cowboy builders are, thankfully a rare breed, and if you follow our guidelines to finding a good builder, it should be easy to avoid them and find a reputable tradesperson who can create the house of your dreams.